What are the best items for traveling with kids?

 I want those minutes long videos for my kids and for future me.
 We bought this camera back in 2016 and it’s been a joy.
 We have so many LONG memories saved and easy to access.

-We travel ALWAYS with a wake-up clock for our kids so they know when they can wake up in the hotel room.
+We always travel with a wake-up clock for our kids so they know when they can wake up in the hotel room.
 No one wants a 5 am “good morning” on vacation.
 This brings a bit of normalcy and routine to my kids – it’s what they are used to at home.
+I love this one for travel because it doesn’t take up much space in a suitcase.

 If your child is used to a sound machine at home, bring it with when you travel.
 Hotels are loud.
 Rentals aren’t home.
+Grandma’s house is still a different house.
 Help your child sleep better on vacation by bringing this part of home with.
 You won’t regret it.

 Headphones